nigelhorne/Params-Validate-Strict/README.md

     For routines and methods that take positional args, this integer value defines which position the argument will be in.
-    If this is set for all arguments, `validate_string` will return a reference to an array, rather than a reference to a hash.
+    If this is set for all arguments, `validate_strict` will return a reference to an array, rather than a reference to a hash.

 - `callback`